Akkadian language: Vowels

 The existence of a back mid-vowel //o// has been proposed, but the cuneiform writing gives no good proof for this.
-There is limited contrast between different u-signs in lexical texts, but this scribal differentiation may reflect the superimposition of the Sumerian phonological system (for which an /o/ phoneme has also been proposed), rather than a separate phoneme in Akkadian.
+There is limited contrast between different u-signs in lexical texts, but this scribal differentiation may reflect the superimposition of the Sumerian phonological system (for which an //o// phoneme has also been proposed), rather than a separate phoneme in Akkadian.

 All consonants and vowels appear in long and short forms.
 Long consonants are transliterated as double consonants, and inconsistently written as such in cuneiform.
 Long vowels are transliterated with a macron (ā, ē, ī, ū) or a circumflex (â, ê, î, û), the latter being used for long vowels arising from the contraction of vowels in hiatus.
 The distinction between long and short is phonemic, and is used in the grammar; for example, iprusu ('that he decided') versus iprusū ('they decided').

 Stress

 There is broad agreement among most Assyriologists about Akkadian stress patterns.
 The rules of Akkadian stress were originally reconstructed by means of a comparison with other Semitic languages, and the resulting picture was gradually amended using internal linguistic evidence from Akkadian sources, especially deriving from so-called plene spellings (spellings with an extra vowel).

 According to this widely accepted system, the place of stress in Akkadian is completely predictable and sensitive to syllable weight.
 There are three syllable weights: light (ending in -V); heavy (ending in -V̄ or -VC), and superheavy (ending in -V̂, -V̄C or -V̂C).
 If the last syllable is superheavy, it is stressed, otherwise the rightmost heavy non-final syllable is stressed.
 If a word contains only light syllables, the first syllable is stressed.
 It has also been argued that monosyllabic words generally are not stressed but rather function as clitics.
 The special behaviour of /V̂/ syllables is explained by their functioning, in accordance with their historical origin, as sequences of two syllables, of which the first one bears stress.

 A rule of Akkadian phonology is that certain short (and probably unstressed) vowels are dropped.
-The rule is that the last vowel of a succession of syllables that end in a short vowel is dropped, for example the declinational root of the verbal adjective of a root PRS is PaRiS-.
-Thus the masculine singular nominative is PaRS-um (< *PaRiS-um) but the feminine singular nominative is PaRiStum (< *PaRiS-at-um).
+The rule is that the last vowel of a succession of syllables that end in a short vowel is dropped, for example the declinational root of the verbal adjective of a root PRS is paris-.
+Thus the masculine singular nominative is parsum (< *paris-um) but the feminine singular nominative is paristum (< *paris-at-um).
 Additionally there is a general tendency of syncope of short vowels in the later stages of Akkadian.